hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 # 2. Overview of system design

-{{ show_image(path="res/2-system-components.svg", caption="Fig 1: System component", width=60) }}
+{{ show_image(path="res/2-system-components.svg", caption="Figure 4: System components", width=60) }}

-- Flow Forecasting → Recommendation → DB storage is run offline and is triggered when new data is available.
-When user want to visualize

-The heart of the entire system is Forecasting module and Recommendation module and the forecasting - recommendation flow is as follow.
+Figure 4 illustrates the basic components of the system.
+The database contains both clean data and forecasted data.
+We employ the Snowflake schema to organize the tables.
+The heart of the entire system is Forecasting module and Recommendation module and the forecasting - recommendation flow is as Figure 5.
 These 2 components will be covered in details in incoming blogs.
+Additionally, flow low Forecasting -> Recommendation -> DB storage is run offline and is triggered when new data is available.
+The recommended menus are also crafted in this flow (i.e. in offline mode).
+The reason we let the flow run offline because forecasting and menu crafting take quite long to run.

-{{ show_image(path="res/2-forecasting-recommendation-flow.svg", caption="Fig. 2: Diagram of flow forecasting and recommendation", width=95) }}
+{{ show_image(path="res/2-forecasting-recommendation-flow.svg", caption="Figure 5: Diagram of flow forecasting and recommendation", width=90) }}

+Regarding the implementation, PosgresDB is sufficient for this task.
+The forecasting library used in this system is [darts](https://unit8co.github.io/darts/).
+All recommendation logic is written purely in Python.

 # 3. Data as a mess